Macy's to close 150 unproductive namesake stores amid sales slip as it steps up luxury business

 Spring told analysts that while inflation has slowed, so has labor and wage growth.

-“As such, we expect our consumer to remain under pressure, ” Spring said.
+“As such, we expect our consumer to remain under pressure,” said Spring, noting the company has to fight for market share in a tough environment.
+Even “aspirational” luxury shoppers have pulled back, he said.

 Macy's is maneuvering to shore up sales by accelerating the expansion of small-format stores that can provide more convenience to its customers.
 It announced plans in October to add up to 30 small-format locations through the fall of 2025, bringing the total number to roughly 42.
 The next round of expansion starts in the fall.